4zv4l/zisp/README.md

 ## Setup

-To compile simply run `zig build-exe -O ReleaseFast zisp.zig`.
+To compile simply run `zig build-exe -O ReleaseSafe zisp.zig`.

 If you do not give a file as argument to the interpreter, it will start a `repl`.